 - Is best for those individuals who want to pursue a challenging career in a criminal justice profession.
 Criminal justice is today’s new liberal arts degree.

-The Associate of Applied Science (AAS) degree offers the educational foundation needed in policing, social work, corrections, probation and parole.
-In addition, there are certificates that focus on educational direction and are centered around professional fields.
+The Associate of Applied Science (AAS) degree offers the educational foundation needed in policing, social work, corrections, probation, and parole.
+In addition, the program has certificates that focus on educational direction and are centered around professional fields.

 - Police Officers